-Firstly, a gold, enamel and rock crystal pair cased watch.
-The case was made and decorated in the 17th Century and belonged originally to John, 5th Earl of Exeter (1648-1700).
+A gold, enamel and rock crystal pair-cased watch, made and decorated in the 17th Century, belonged originally to John, 5th Earl of Exeter (1648-1700).
 In the Earl’s account with Child’s Bank, on 16th April 1686, there is an entry, ‘Mr Gretton, for a watch, £20.00’.

 The second watch is a fine example of 19th Century watchmaking dating from c.
 1810.
 Made by Lepine, it has a half quarter repeating calendar lever movement.
 There are subsidiary dials for seconds and calendar and an aperture for the phases of the moon.

 He journeyed to Italy on four long Grand Tours during the latter part of the 17th Century.
 Whilst most of the routes used by the Earl’s party were well-established and mapped, those that led from France to Italy through the Alps were poor.
 A compass would certainly have been useful.